Class Value

 These restrictions permit the compiler to make several important optimizations around Value

 objects.
-These are implementation details - the Frost compiler currently treats Value
+These are implementation details - the Frost compiler currently treats Values as

-described below, but is not required to and it would be valid for it to treat Value
+described below, but is not required to and it would be valid for it to treat Values just as any

 other object.